Broadcasting in Ad Hoc Multiple Access Channels: A non-adaptive activation based broadcast

+When the stack shrinks in a segment, then it is most conducive to increasing packet latency when the segment is of length~$4$ rather than larger than~$4$.
+We may assume conservatively that after the stack becomes non-empty then the adversary tries to maintain this property by enforcing as many segments of length~$3$ as possible but no shorter segments.
+Because the injection rate is less than~$\frac{1}{3}$, the number of segments of length~$4$ grows as the length of interval~$\tau$ increases so that eventually the stack becomes empty.
+The sufficient length of an interval~$\tau$ for the stack guaranteed to become empty during~$\tau$ depends only on the adversary's type, so indeed packet latency of algorithm \textsc{Counting-Backoff} is bounded.

-Next we estimate the packet latency when the injection rate satisfies $\rho < \frac{1}{3}$.
-A strategy of the adversary is called \emph{stack persistent} during a time interval when it has the following properties. \begin{quote} \begin{enumerate} \item When a station is activated while no other station is active, then two packets are injected into this station, and in the next round another station is activated. \item If a station is activated while other stations are still active, then this is by way of injecting just one packet into the station. \item If a station is activated by injecting a packet while other stations are still active, then the first attempt to transmit this packet results in a collision. \item When a message is heard in a round while some other stations are active, then the next round is silent. \end{enumerate} \end{quote} We say that an action of the adversary is \emph{advantageous}, as compared to other ones, when it results in increased packet latency.
-We say that \emph{a packet injection is wasted} in a round when a packet could be injected in this round without having to modify other injections while no packet is actually injected.
+Our approach to provide explicit bounds on packet latency is to discover an adversarial strategy that maximizes packet latency, depending on the adversary's type.
+An adversary's strategy is called \emph{stack persistent}, during a time interval, when it has the following properties. \begin{quote} \begin{enumerate} \item When a station is activated while no other station is active, then two packets are injected into this station, and in the next round another station is activated. \item If a station is activated while other stations are still active, then this is by way of injecting just one packet into the station. \item If a station is activated by injecting a packet while other stations are still active, then the first attempt to transmit this packet results in a collision. \item When a message is heard in a round while some other stations are active, then the next round is silent. \end{enumerate} \end{quote} We say that an action of the adversary is advantageous, as compared to other ones, when it results in increased packet latency.